TortoiseGit/tortoisesvn/doc/readme.txt

   will translate into the given language if the po file exists.
   If no parameter is given, all .po files found in doc\po will be used to create the corresponding target languages.
-  This script uses xml2po.py and requires a Python runtime environment to be installed.
+  This script requires python, libxml2 and aspell.
-  This script makes use of gnu "aspell".
-Windows binaries and dictionaries are found at ftp://ftp.gnu.org/gnu/aspell/w32/ A log is written to "translatelog.txt"
+  A log is written to "translatelog.txt"

 Example: "TranslateDoc de" will use de.po and the English xml files to